Table of Contents[Hide][Show]

 - Lavender Fields in Provence - Best Time to Visit

 - How to plan a trip to Provence France - Geographical Location

 Have you ever fallen in love with a place you have yet to visit just from seeing pictures of it?
 Did you know from the first sight that it was your must-see destination?
-See how Credit Card TravelingMom fulfilled her dream of visiting lavender fields in Provence and learn how to plan own your trip to this beautiful southern region of France.
+See how this TravelingMom fulfilled her dream of visiting lavender fields in Provence and learn how to plan own your trip to this beautiful southern region of France.

-Lavender Fields in Provence France: How to Plan a Trip
+Lavender Fields in Provence France

 As long as I can remember, I was fascinated with lavender fields in Provence France.
 I planned the trip in my head for years.
 It was supposed to be a happy trip, a continuation of my good life.
 Unfortunately, there was another scenario written for me.
 I went to Provence not to celebrate, but to heal and gain strength to start over.

 Provence welcomed me with the warmth of its sun, hugs of its meadows, earthy smells, and gentle loving breezes.
 It filled my eyes with colorful flowers, deep canyons, blue water, and yellow sunsets.
 Centuries old architecture and little villages clinging to the cliffs showed me the power of survival.

 Lavender Fields in Provence – Best Time to Visit